masato-ka/micro-airc/README.md

 ## Release note

-Now is experimental project.
+Now, This is experimental project.
 If you interest to this project.
 Please contact me.

 ## Contribution

 If you find bug or want to new functions, please write issue.

 If you fix your self, please fork and send pull request.

 ## LICENSE

-his software license under MIT licence.
+This software license under MIT licence.

 ## Special Thanks.